There are various ways you can pay the Community Service Fee relating to your property:

 By regularly reviewing service provider contracts, we can evaluate key areas of improvement such as performance and cost savings.
 This helps us to determine future budgets and predict expenses.

 Capital assets that are no longer under manufacturer’s warranty are regularly reviewed for major maintenance or replacement.
-Essential equipment, such as sewage pumping stations and/or similar items, support the overall infrastructure of the community.
+Essential equipment, such as sewage pumping stations and / or similar items, supports the overall infrastructure of the community.
+So we make allowance in our budget for the upkeep of these items, thus ensuring the community has sufficient funds available during times of emergency and / or when replacements are required.

-This amount allows for the setting aside of a small portion of CFS collections as a provision in case certain receivables are required to be written off in the future.
+This amount allows for the setting aside of a small portion of CSF collections as provision in case certain receivables are required to be written off in the future.
+This practice conforms to the basic accounting principle of conservatism and this step is taken to strengthen the financial position of the community.

-Finally, any surpluses or deficits from previous years are brought into consideration during the determination of the CSF rate for the current year.
+· Surplus / deficit adjustment from previous years Finally, any surpluses or deficits from previous years are brought into consideration during the determination of the CSF rate for the current year.
+This allows us to maintain funds at an optimum level to cater for every eventuality and serve the community to the highest standards.